- Home

 - Apr–Jul: Fresh migrations infest crops from April.
 During dry, settled weather, numbers can increase rapidly.
 Migration during late June and early July (e.g. from cereals) poses the greatest risk to potato crops.

-- Apr–Aug: Direct feeding occurs.
+- Apr–Aug: Direct feeding in cereal crops occur.
 When severe, leaves yellow and senesce prematurely.

 - Sep–Mar: In autumn, winged forms migrate to newly emerged cereal crops (in most years, aphid flights stop when temperatures drop below about 11ºC), where multiple generations occur.*